milenoss/mod-3-code-challenge/README.md

   - any comments that image has
   - the number of likes that image has

-- As a user, I can click to like an image.
+- As a user, I can click a button to like an image.
 When I click, the number of likes the image has should increase by one without the page refreshing.

 - As a user, I can enter text in an input field, submit the form the input is in, and add a comment to the image without the page refreshing.
 I should see my new comment *below* any previous comments.